Florida Senate Approves “How to Get Away With Murder Bill”

 Do You Have Questions?

-In the event that you are accused of a crime in a situation where you invoked your right to self-defense it is critical that you reach out to an experienced criminal defense attorney.
+In the event that you are accused of a crime in a situation where you invoked your right to self-defense it is critical that you reach out to an experienced criminal defense lawyer.
 The opposition will do everything in their power to discredit your claims and pursue harsh punishments against you.
 Do not take this threat on your innocence lightly, contact the Baez Law Firm in Florida today to ensure you have experienced and aggressive counsel on your side as you fight for your freedom.